 Place the caps on the switches first.
 Then place and solder the switches and bracket.

 Place the straight end of the right-angle header through the LED board from the side labeled CON7B.
 Solder and trim the leads from the other side.
 Then place the right-angle end of the header in the DB and solder.

 Place the LEDs through the LED board.
 Place the LEDs so that the longer, positive leads are in the hole marked "+".

 Place LEDs in Front Panel

-Solder the LEDs and trim the leads, then remove the front panel from the daughterboard.
+Solder the LEDs and trim the leads, then remove the front panel from the DB and remove the tape.